WHAT TO DO IN SIRMIONE + MORE TRAVEL TIPS

 Spend Time at the Beach Behind the Castle

-There is a cute little beach behind Scaliger Castle, so once you are finished touring the inside and outside and enjoying the views of Sirmione and the lake, head over here.While you could swim in the water, I don’t suggest it.
-But it was a nice place to relax and get some fresh air.
-There are some nice views over the water, and I saw swans when I was there.
+There is a cute little beach behind Scaliger Castle, so once you are finished touring the inside and outside and enjoying the views of Sirmione and the lake, head over here.While you could swim in the water, I don’t suggest spending your time in the water if you have only one day in Sirmione.
+However, it is a nice place to relax and get some fresh air.

 Sirmione can be busy even during the low season, so this is the perfect place to escape some of the bustle and crowds.

 Another one of the tourist attractions in Sirmione is Jamaica Beach.
 I did not actually visit it because I only saw it while on the boat tour.
 But apparently, it is a special place.